Ceudan/Car-Racing/README.md

 ## Methods
 ### Data Preprecessing
 First, we greyscale and clip regions of the input that have low correlations to performance or are overly complex.
 This increases training efficiency by focusing more compute on key areas.
 Second, we extract speed information by summing the pixels of the speed bar and normalizing.
-We consider this more computationally efficient that passing stacked consecutive frames to the CNN as done by others.
-Note that speed magnitude is discrete due to image resolution limits.
+Extracting speed this way is more computationally efficient that passing stacked consecutive frames to the CNN as done by others.
+However information is lost since speed magnitude precision is limited by image resolution.

 |                      | Raw Data                    | Processed                     |
 |----------------------|-----------------------------|-------------------------------|